StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-page-templates/about-case-page-templates.md

 [Case page](../../../../knowledge-base/about-case-pages.md) templates streamline page creation within cases in TheHive by automatically prefilling content.

-This topic provides an overview of case page template usage in TheHive.

 ## Benefits

 Use case page templates to: